c-liuser/secret_puzzles/README.md

 At this point, I've only had time to complete puzzles B, C, and E.

+For problem B, I demonstrate FSDP1 and FSDP2 with the same loss curves.
+I also added FSDP2 with gradient accumulation, in case VRAM limitations began to be an issue.

 I ran into some troubles with C and discovered I could not compile the bnb section without reworking their code using a Triton kernel.
 I'm not particularly versed on that, so I didn't attempt it.
 As such, there are a couple graph breaks caused by this.
-I limited it to only two breaks by chunking the calculations together.
+I limited it to only three breaks by chunking the calculations together.

-For problem B, I demonstrate FSDP1 and FSDP2 with the same loss curves.
-I also added FSDP2 with gradient accumulation, in case VRAM limitations began to be an issue.

 Problem E successfully computes equivalent gradients to a standard approach, and achieves a 78% reduction in peak VRAM usage for a moderately sized input.
 It also can successfully compute a large input, by dynamically calculating an appropriate chunk size.
 I also demonstrate equivalence between my implementation's loss on LLaMa-1b (unsloth/Llama-3.2-1B-Instruct) and standard loss.